 Leave management made easy

-More states than ever are jumping on the bandwagon and requiring that employers offer PFML insurance to their employees.
-But even outside of PFML, employers have other federal, state and employer-specific leave policies to manage.
-Managing all of these policies can present quite the administrative burden to organizations.
+More states than ever are jumping on the bandwagon and requiring that employers offer paid family and medical leave insurance to their employees.
+But even outside of these PFML requirements, employers have other federal, state and employer-specific leave policies to manage.
+Managing all of these policies can present a tremendous administrative burden to organizations.
 Want to streamline your leave management processes, reduce non-compliance risks and provide your employees with the best possible experience — during a time they may need it most?
 Check out how our UKG Ready leave management tools can help.
 Click here for a video overview.